Keep Learning Online

 - Please familiarize yourself with the attendee controls like “raise your hand”,”chat” on Zoom.

-- Although not required, it is generally helpful if participants in online classes use a headset to reduce the background sound on the Zoom meeting.
+- It is highly recommended that participants in the online classes use a headset to reduce the background sound on the Zoom meeting.

-- Do not “mute” your screen and please make yourself visible to the online class.
+- Do not “mute/stop” your video/screen and please make yourself visible to the online class

 - Please “arrive” early and ensure that your set-up is functioning.

 - Please refrain from sideline “chats” when a professor is speaking – the “chats” are distracting (and transcribed).